 A treatment setup contains 3D models for each step of the treatment, representing the tooth movements that you prescribe.
+When you get your treatment setup, you'll see how many steps are planned.
 If you approve the setup, these models will be printed and used to manufacture the aligners.

-Treatment setups appear in the case list on dr.clearcorrect.com when they’re ready for your review.
+Treatment setups appear in the action needed section of the case list on dr.clearcorrect.com when they’re ready for your review.

 A link to a shareable version, which hides the patient's first name and evaluation button is also available for setups.
 Click "Share link" and copy the URL that is displayed.
 This can be pasted into an email or text message for sharing with patients or colleagues.

-At the top of the setup, you’ll find the patient’s name, the treating physician, the case number, the case type, the date that the setup was created, and the version number of the setup.
+At the top of the setup, you’ll find the patient’s name, the treating physician, the case number, the date that the setup was created, and the version number of the setup.

 At the bottom left of the setup, you’ll see a timeline representing every step of the case.
 The starting position of the teeth is shown at the left.
 Steps with checkup appointments are numbered on the timeline, and the final position of the teeth is represented on the right as a retainer.

 To navigate between steps, you can drag the slider, click on a step, click the Previous and Next arrows, or click Play to animate the treatment from beginning to end.
 You can click Previous at the beginning or Next at the end of treatment to quickly toggle between views before and after treatment.